HungLM1506/HungLM1506/README.md

 - **AI Engineer - [AvePoint]**
   *Duration: 10/2024 – Present*
-  - Developed and deployed chatbot systems using Retrieval-Augmented Generation (RAG) and agentic workflows.
+  - Developed and deployed chatbot systems using Retrieval-Augmented Generation (RAG) and AI Agents.
   - Built scalable MLOps pipelines for training, evaluation, and deployment of large models.
   - Researched applications of Large Language Models (LLMs) in technical and enterprise contexts.